sandycho/vegetarian-recipes/README.md

 # vegetarian-recipes

-I avoid as much as I can and I have found some replacements:
+I avoid as much as I can some ingredients from my diet, and I have found some replacements:
 - flour -> corn flour
-- pasta -> cabbage & noodles (as they are easier to diggest)
+- pasta -> cabbage & noodles (as they are easier to diggest) & courgette noodles
-- rice -> coliflower rice
+- rice -> coliflower rice & quinoa
 - potato -> cabbage
 - cow milk -> oat & nuts milk

 ## MISCELLANEOUS

-### Peanut butter noodles 🥜
+### Peanut butter noodles 🌿🥜

-- 6 oz. of your favorite Asian noodles like soba, rice noodles, or even ramen noodles without the flavor packet
+- 6 oz. noodles or cabbage
 - 2 tbsp. pure sesame oil
 - 1 1/2 tbsp. peanut butter
 - 2 tbsp. honey